Chromium-6 in Drinking Water: MCL Update

 Current MCL for Total Chromium

-Chromium-6 is currently regulated under the 50-micrograms per liter (µg/L) MCL for total chromium.
+Chromium-6 (hexavalent chromium) is currently regulated under the 50-micrograms per liter (µg/L) primary drinking water standard (maximum contaminant level, MCL} for total chromium.
 California's MCL for total chromium was established in 1977, when we adopted what was then a "National Interim Drinking Water Standard" for chromium.
-The total chromium MCL was established to address exposures to chromium-6, which is considered to be the more toxic form of chromium.
-The US EPA adopted the same standard, but in 1991 raised the federal MCL to 100 µg/L. California did not follow US EPA's lead and stayed with its 50-µg/L MCL for total chromium.
+The total chromium MCL was established to address exposures to chromium-6, the more toxic form of chromium.
+Chromium-3 (trivalent chromium) is a required nutrient.

 A Specific MCL for Chromium-6

 In 1999, as part of the process of reviewing MCLs in response to public health goals (PHGs), CDPH's precursor, the California Department of Health Services (CDHS), identified the chromium MCL as one for review.
 In particular, we sought to determine whether or not an MCL that is specific for chromium-6 would be appropriate.
 Subsequently, events primarily between 1999-2001 and concerns about chromium-6's potential carcinogenicity when ingested resulted in a state law that requires CDPH to adopt a chromium-6-specific MCL (see chromium-6 timeline).

 California's Health and Safety Code guides the development of an MCL for chromium-6: §116365.5 requires the adoption of an MCL for chromium-6 by January 1, 2004.
 In addition, Health and Safety Code §116365(a) requires CDPH to establish an MCL at a level as close as is technically and economically feasible to the contaminant's PHG, which is the concentration of a contaminant in drinking water that does not pose a significant risk to health.
 PHGs are developed by Cal/EPA's Office of Environmental Health Hazard Assessment (OEHHA).